Io Volcano Observer: Science

 For example, the way Io loses its internal heat is very different from how the Earth and other rocky planets lose heat at this time.
 Io appears to lose almost all its heat via a "heat pipe" process through volcanic eruptions that cover about 1% of the surface of the body.
 On Earth, plate tectonics mixes large slabs of cold oceanic crust into the warm mantle.
 On the Moon and Mars, most of the current heat loss is by conduction through the crust.
 By examining how the cold 99% of Io's crust is involved in the heat pipe tectonics, IVO may have a window into how the early Earth, Moon, and Mars operated.

 Follow the heat beyond Io bring IVO science to consider the effect tides have on the orbit of Io and the volcanic pollution it spreads across the Jovian system.
 Io, Europa and Ganymede have their tidal evolution locked to each other via the Laplace resonance, so the system is well-understood only if one combines measurements of all three moons.
-IVO, Europa Clipper, and JUICE would do precisely this.
+IVO, as well as the Io exploration spacecraft Europa Clipper and JUICE, would do precisely this.
 The tons of volcanic gasses stripped from Io every second is spread widely by Jupiter's powerful magnetic field.
 IVO will fly through this material providing new insight into how this material is removed and where it goes.
 This is the first step in understanding how the chemistry of Io has been altered from its initial state and may provide useful clues to how atmospheres on other bodies have evolved over time.